 - Infections: When children are diagnosed with hematuria, it can often be linked to recent viral or bacterial infections of the kidneys.

 - Strenuous exercise: Hematuria can be associated with strenuous activities like long-distance running.
 This condition is sometimes called "jogger’s hematuria."

-- Certain medications: Medications that might cause hematuria include aminoglycosides, cyclophosphamide (Cytoxan), amitriptyline, diuretics, analgesics, oral contraceptives, anticonvulsants, penicillins (extended spectrum), quinine (QM-260), busulfan (Busulfex), vincristine (Oncovin), and chlorpromazine (Thorazine).
+- Certain medications: Medications that might cause hematuria include aminoglycosides, cyclophosphamide (Cytoxan), amitriptyline, diuretics, analgesics, oral contraceptives, anticonvulsants, and penicillins (extended spectrum).

 - Anticoagulant prescriptions: Some blood thinners can make hematuria more pronounced.
-Such medications include warfarin (Coumadin), apixaban (Eliquis), dabigatran (Pradaxa), rivaroxaban (Xarelto), and clopidogrel (Plavix).
+Such medications include warfarin (Coumadin), apixaban (Eliquis), and dabigatran (Pradaxa).

 Consuming large amounts of beets may cause the urine to appear bloody, even though it is not.
 This is known as pseudohematuria.

 Patients may notice that their urine has changed color.
 Commonly a patient's urine will turn pink, red or brown.
 Hematuria can be associated with other symptoms depending on the cause.